 - Plus three further qualifications which can be either GCSE, BTEC or another approved qualification.

-In 2017 we reviewed and published a new Feedback Policy.
-Click here to view the Feedback Policy.
+Click here to view the full Feedback Policy.

 Regular teacher feedback checks must be spread out throughout a half term and are likely to involve a mixture of these elements:

 - Written comment or stickers which may include the use of the WWW/EBI method.

 - Posing a question/action/challenge based upon previous learning.

 - Verbal feedback (comments made by a member of staff and noted down by a student).

 Teacher feedback of assessments/end of unit tests must be acknowledged and this will usually take place at least once a half term.
 Assessment feedback should be clearly connected to the success criteria (usually linked to mark schemes) provided prior to completing an assessment and should enable students to understand what went well [WWW] and what they need to do to improve (Even Better If [EBI]).
 The aim of this is to move progress on by closing a learning gap identified or to excel their learning when all criteria has been met.
 Aseessment feedback must be dated and initialled.

 A minimum of 3 feedback checks should happen each half term (at least one of which will be an assessment check).

 The feedback should enable students to see if they are progressing and actions they need to take to improve their progress.
 The feedback must be dated and initialled, this will be on average on average every 2 weeks.

 This document will help you understand the abbreviations and codes used as part of our feedback process.